catastrophic injury

 - 3rd Degree Burn – full thickness skin damage where skin is white and leathery;

-- and 4th Degree Burn – similar to third degree burn but with damage to deeper structures, tendons, joints and bone.
+- 4th Degree Burn – similar to third degree burn but with damage to deeper structures, tendons, joints and bone.

 Burn injuries can arise for many different fact patterns, but burn injuries are often seen due to: apartment building fires; workplace injuries; truck accidents and tanker explosions; motor vehicle accidents; electrical fires; defective products; locked fire exits; scalding water and pipes; and recreational fires (hotels, restaurants, retail outlets, night clubs).